Skip navigation

 • Using in situations that could be physically hazardous, like drinking and driving.

-• Showing an increased tolerance to alcohol (drinking more in order to achieve the same desired effect).
-Because the brain changes with alcohol abuse, one of the first physiological signs of addiction is building up a tolerance.
+• Showing an increased tolerance to alcohol (drinking more to achieve the same desired effect).
+Because the brain changes with alcohol abuse, one of the first physiological signs of addiction is building tolerance.

 • Experiencing physical or psychological withdrawal symptoms when attempting to stop drinking (anxiety, depression, insomnia, nausea, sweating, hand tremors/"the shakes," confusion, seizures and visual hallucinations).